The Chronicles of Tharia

 The land was stained with blood.

-Mostly it was an illusion caused by the two red suns.
-They cast their ruddy light across ruined buildings and weed choked streets, making it look as if everything had been drenched with gore.
-Some of the blood was real, though.
-Spilled from the bodies of nearly a hundred mercenary soldiers.
 Shologs howled with delight as they tore flesh from the dismembered limbs, driven to an orgy of bestial bloodlust at the first clean, healthy meat they'd eaten for several months.
 Even those that had suffered injuries in the battle showed no sign of pain as they tore armour and clothing from the bodies of the human soldiers, and the smell of blood was bringing hundreds more into the half ruined, litter strewn town where they fought one another with claws and tusks for their share of the feast.

 The human shadowsoldiers were technically allies of the shologs, although it was a forced alliance, made possible only by the power of the creature they all served.
 They watched in awe and fear and crept into the shadows of the surrounding buildings, knowing full well that once the bloodlust of the shologs had been aroused they lost almost all ability to tell friend from foe.
 This was a display beyond anything they'd ever seen before, the result of the dreary monotony of the mustering.
 It had been months since any of the creatures had last enjoyed a really good fight or eaten good, clean flesh, and all the promises of battles and campaigns to come had done nothing to ease their mounting irritation at endless weeks of inactivity.
-They were creatures of violence, drawn from the Copper Mountains in answer to the Shadowlord's call, the promise of blood and battle.
+They were creatures of violence, drawn from the Copper Mountains in answer to the Shadowlord's call; the promise of blood and battle.

 So far, though, the only battles they'd found since arriving had been the endless wargames.
 Pretend battles that only whetted their appetite for the real thing.
 Had they still been free they would long since have left in disgust, but it was far too late.
 Having come, they were now trapped by the power of the Bone Prince, his to command for as long as they lived, and they could only kick their heels helplessly, snapping and snarling at each other in helpless frustration.
 But then the small human army had turned up and the shologs had leapt upon them in wild jubilation, screaming with savage delight as they swung their weapons with no thought but to service their racial addiction for spilled blood.
 The humans never stood a chance, and the battle, if such an unequal affair could be dignified with the word, had lasted only a couple of minutes before the last man fell before the tidal wave of hairy brown flesh.